top of page

 Psycho-Sensory Trauma Therapy

-As a holistic trauma practitioner, I work with you to support your healing and growth using a variety of psychosensory therapies (psychological + sensory) to release stuck emotions and the imprint of traumatic memory (which may result in a variety of symptoms like anxiety, chronic pain, etc).
+As a somatic trauma practitioner, I work with you to support your healing and growth using a variety of psychosensory therapies (psychological + sensory - through the body's senses) to release stuck emotions and the imprint of traumatic memory (which may result in a variety of symptoms like anxiety, chronic pain, etc).
 I have designed a unique protocol which includes a combination of therapies; some I use may include, but are not limited to:

 Havening Technique (Amygdala Depotentiation)